Firewall Fundamentals | TryHackMe Write-Up

 Netfilter#

 Netfilter is the framework inside the Linux OS with core firewall functionalities, including packet filtering, NAT, and connection tracking.
-Common firewall utilities that utilize this framework are iptables
+Common firewall utilities that utilize this framework are iptables, nftables, and firewalld.

 ufw (Uncomplicated Firewall)#

-, as the name says, eliminates the complications of making rules in a complex syntax by giving you an easier interface.
-Some basic ufw
+ufw, as the name says, eliminates the complications of making rules in a complex syntax by giving you an easier interface.
+Some basic ufw commands include:

 Which Linux firewall utility is considered to be the successor of “iptables”?